 When one writes a blog that primarily focuses on street food and travel, it would be fair to say that I like to try and sample street food whenever I travel (do you see the trend?).
 When I was due to visit the least visited country in the world – the Republic of Nauru – I did a bit of research and discovered that it was home to the world’s most obese population.
 Doing some quick logic, I deduced fat people = great food.
 Sadly, as I was to discover, this was not to be the case.
 So, what is the Nauru food scene?
 This is the Nauru food guide!

-Nauru really likes Chinese food
+Nauru Food is basically Chinese food

 When I first moved to China 13 years ago I initially had (a) no intention of staying and (b) no real desire to learn the language.
 Alas, 13 years on and I not only still call China “home”, but am fairly adept at Mandarin.
 About 1/10th of Nauru nationals or permanent residents are non-integrated Chinese-Chinese who run all the corner stores and, more importantly, the restaurants.
 Chinese food here is very uninspiring and obviously amended to suit the palate.
 Think ‘bad Chinese food’ and that is what you will get at 99% of the restaurants of Nauru.

-The best Chinese Restaurant?
+The best Chinese Restaurant in Nauru?

 - The restaurant at the Od’n Aiwo Hotel, which has beer whatever the weather; also great Nauru style sushi and beef and potato.

 - J’s restaurant, which has fresh sashimi and good chips.
 Yes you probably should not judge a Chinese restaurant by its chips, but hey I am British.

 The food in every other Chinese restaurant seems to come off a conveyor belt.
 That being said when it comes to Nauru food, go try as much Chinese as possible!

 The refugees have gone…